 Wireframing and Prototyping

 Key user flows were first sketched on paper and then mocked up in Balsamiq.
 An interactive prototype was then created to evaluate the key user flows for the app.

-High Fidelity Concept Designs
+Lightweight high Fidelity Concept Designs

 Although our team already had a visual/UI designer on board, I also contributed some high level visual concept designs for the team to consider.
 The mockups below show a first pass at the Seed user onboarding flow, skinned with a cheerful, nature-inspired UI.